Sharmashivam123/Spring/Book My Show/README.md

-#THIS IS THE TASK TO Implementing JDBC for Movie Ticket Booking System
+#This is the task of implementing JDBC for Movie Ticket Booking System
-# AND JUNIT for Movie Ticketing
+# And junit for Movie Ticketing
-# work flow of the project
+# work flow of the project is

 The entire project has  been broken down into two tasks –